divya814/divya814/README.md

 ![Divya Maheshwari](https://imgur.com/gby7T5d.png)
 <br>

 ✔ I'm Divya, a passionate Python and Front-end developer with a flair for crafting clean and efficient code.
-With 1.5 years of experience in the software development landscape, I thrive on creating dynamic and user-centric solutions.<br>
+With around 2 years of experience in the software development landscape, I thrive on creating dynamic and user-centric solutions.<br>

 ### Connect with me on
 <a href="https://www.linkedin.com/in/divya-maheshwari814/" rel="nofollow noreferrer">